Introduction to Simpson's Rule Calculator:

 How to Use Simpson's Rule Calculator?

-- Enter the value of the upper and lower limit in the input field for the Simpson rule.
+• Enter the value of the upper and lower limit of integral of simpson rule in the input field.

-- Enter the subintervalue in the required field.
+• Enter the subinterval value in the required field.

-- Recheck the given complex integral expression before clicking the calculate button to start the evaluation process in simpsons rule calculator.
+• Recheck the given integral expression before clicking the calculate button of simpsons rule calculator.

-- If you are trying our simpson's 1/3 rule calculator for the first time then you can use the load example to learn more about this concept.
+• If you are trying our simpson's 1/3 rule calculator for the first time then you can use the load example option to learn more about this concept.

-- Click on the “Recalculate” button to get a new page for finding more examples with solutions to complex integral problems using the Simpson rule.
+• Click on the “Recalculate” button to get a new page for finding solutions of complex integral problems using the Simpson rule.

 Final Result of Simpson Rule Calculator: